muzihuaner/Proxmox-VE-for-WHMCS/README.md

 ## 🥽 noVNC: Console Tunnel (Client Area)

 After forking the module, we considered how to improve security of Console Tunneling via WHMCS.
 We decided to implement a routing method which uses a secondary user in Proxmox VE with very restrictive permissions.
-This requires more work to make it function, however improves security.
+This is due to be re-built again to further enhance security.

 ### To offer VNC via WHMCS Client Area